 It's important, therefore, that the cartridge is robust, durable, and lasts for many years.

-However, ABS plastic degrades over time from exposure to ultraviolet and is not dimensionally stable.
-It expands and contracts more than most other plastics with temperature changes, making tight tolerances challenging to maintain.
+However, plastic degrades over time from exposure to ultraviolet and chlorine in tap water and is not dimensionally stable.
+It expands and contracts with temperature changes, making tight tolerances challenging to maintain.

 These characteristics make plastic wands suspect for long-term use in faucets – products that most consumers consider lifetime products.